michaelharmonart/sandwich-pipeline/README.md

 ## Repo structure
 ```
-dungeon-pipeline/
+bobo-pipeline/
-├── Dungance Painter.lnk  # Linux and Windows launchers for DCCs.
+├── Bobo Painter.lnk  # Linux and Windows launchers for DCCs.
-├── Dungaya.desktop       # These are at the root so they're easy for artists to locate
+├── Bobaya.desktop       # These are at the root so they're easy for artists to locate
 ├── ...
 ├── LICENSE
 ├── pipeline